semlette/flutter_to_mobilepay/README.md

 -   The MobilePay AppSwitch SDK does not target the latest Android SDK version.
 It uses deprecated APIs on newer versions and is not compatible with Android P at all.

--   The MobilePay AppSwitch SDK requires unique order IDs, however non-unique order IDs can be used during development.
-This plugin **requires** order IDs to be unique due to how the payment callback is implemented.

 ## Alternatives

 -   [flutter_mobilepay_payment](https://pub.dev/packages/flutter_mobilepay_payment)